shabi9999/notes/README.md

 # Overview
 The system architecture consists of the following components:

-1.Frontend: Built with React or Next.js to provide a responsive, user-friendly interface.
+**1.Frontend.**: Built with React or Next.js to provide a responsive, user-friendly interface.

-2. Backend: Sanity CMS to manage data (products, customers, orders).
+**2. Backend.**: Sanity CMS to manage data (products, customers, orders).

-3.Third-Party APIs: For payment processing and shipment tracking.
+**3.Third-Party APIs.**: For payment processing and shipment tracking.